OsKaR31415/cours/CV.md

 > [!query]- **Mathématiques**
 > ```dataview
-> TABLE date as "début", date-end as "fin", description
+> TABLE date as "début", date-end as "fin", compétences, description
 > FROM ""
 > WHERE contains(file.tags, "CV")
 >    or contains(file.outlinks, [[CV]])